Broad Front (Argentina): Early successes

-In spring 1994, Álvarez led the Frente Grande into a new alliance, creating the Front for a Country in Solidarity (FrePaSo).
+Decline

+In 1998 open primaries, the FG-FrePaSo candidate Graciela Fernández Meijide lost to Fernando de la Rúa of the UCR, who went on to win the 1999 Argentine general election.
 FrePaSo would continue the success of the Frente Grande and propel Álvarez to be vice-president of the country.
+In 2000, the FG-FrePaSo candidate Aníbal Ibarra became mayor of Buenos Aires.
+However, De la Rúa's governance showed little shift from Menem's neoliberalism.

+Following the deepening economic crisis and corruption scandals, Álvarez resigned from the vice-presidency in October 2000.
+A few months later, in May 2001, Álvarez also stepped down as the leader of FG-FrePaSo and quit politics, prompting a crisis in the coalition.
+De la Rúa's administration suffered a disastrous defeat in the mid-term 2001 Argentine legislative election, and also led to the collapse of FrePaSo, as the voters punished the party for bringing in an economically neoliberal administration despite promising a social-democratic one.

 The Frente Grande continued to be a force in Buenos Aires politics, but has become largely marginalised with the collapse of FrePaSo; its members have largely joined the new Support for an Egalitarian Republic (ARI) party or returned to the Peronists under centre-left Presidents Néstor Kirchner and his wife and successor Cristina Fernández de Kirchner.

+Later history

 What remained of the Front swung behind the Kirchners' ruling Front for Victory.
 At the 2005 legislative elections, however, some sections of the Front joined the Encuentro Amplio with other left-wing parties in Buenos Aires and Buenos Aires Province.
 The coalition did badly and lost its existing national representation.
 In 2007, members of the Front including María José Bongiorno were elected as part of the Front for Victory.
 Of its leading figures, Nilda Garré serves as Minister of Defense and party leader Eduardo Sigal is a junior official in the sub-secretariat of American Economic Integration and Mercosur.

 In 2012, the party had 161,050 members, making it the third largest party nationwide.